Dream Catcher Game Review

 - 1 segment of number 40 (in red), paying out 40:1, with a 1.85% chance to hit

-When the wheel stops on your predicted number, you get paid the multiple for your bet plus your original bet.
+You get paid the multiple for your bet plus your original bet when the wheel stops on your predicted number.
 For instance, betting R20 on number 10 pays 10x R20 = R200 plus your original bet of R20.
-So, in total per this example you get paid R220.

 Now this is really where the extreme fun starts!
 The 2 multiplier segments are divided onto the Dream Catcher wheel as follows: